WICG/webmonetization/docs/web-monetization-api.md

 import Specifications from '@site/src/components/Specifications';
 import BrowserCompat from '@site/src/components/BrowserCompat';

 The Web Monetization API provides a seamless payment experience for site owners and visitors.
-Unlike the W3C's Payment Request API, when a web-monetized visitor visits a web-monetized website, a continuous stream of micro-payments takes place automatically.
+Unlike the W3C's [Payment Request API](https://developer.mozilla.org/en-US/docs/Web/API/Payment_Request_API), the Web Monetization API sends continuous micro-payments from the user agent to the website.
 Thus, visitors automatically send a small sum per time unit to any web-monetized website they visit.
 The payment rate is predetermined by the user's web monetization agent and adapts over time.

 ## Web Monetization Concepts and Usage

-The Web Monetization API allows web apps to accept payment streams from users.
+The Web Monetization API allows web apps to accept continuous micro-payments from users.
 There are two components to this API:

 - The Web Monetization Agent is designed to be implemented in browsers and expose the Web Monetization API.
 It's responsible to:
-  - get the rate, token, and BTP address from the Web Monetization Provider
+  - get the rate, token, and payment connection address from the Web Monetization Provider
   - get the payment information from the `<link>` element
-  - create an [Interledger](https://interledger.org/) payment connection via either STREAM or the Open Payments standard
+  - create an [Interledger](https://interledger.org/) payment connection via either the [STREAM](https://interledger.org/rfcs/0029-stream/) protocol or the [Open Payments](https://docs.openpayments.guide/) standard
   - receive confirmation of the payment

-- The Web Monetization Provider is intended to be the entity that pays websites on behalf of the user.
+- The Web Monetization Provider is intended to be the entity that facilitates payments to websites on behalf of the user.
 It's designed to be side-loaded via an extension, essentially allowing users to choose their provider by installing a different extension.
 It would only be responsible for offering the browser information about the rate, token, and provider address.
 Ideally, there would be a separate extension category for Web Monetization Providers.

 Currently, the Agent and Provider are loaded via the same extension until the Web Monetization Agent is implemented in browsers.